mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Component-Types.md

 The free `Child` component instance will go through the *unmount* and *mount* lifecycle events (because the actual parent DOM node changes); however, since the `Parent` component holds the JavaScript reference to the `Child` component, it will not be garbage-collected and will preserve all its internal data.

 ## Component Lists
 It is a common task for Web developers to represent collections of same-type structures.
-This is modeled by a a parent component rendering a list of child components.
+This is modeled by a parent component rendering a list of child components.
 Such lists change when components are added to or removed from the list or when the order of components in the list changes.
 In order to properly update DOM when a component list changes, the first task Mimble has to do is to match components from a newly rendered list to those in the existing list.
 Based on this matching, Mimbl understands what components should be destroyed or inserted or simply updated.
 The matching algorithm should figure out a component identity and that's where the differences between managed and free components are most pronounced.

 For managed components, the information that Mimble has about each component is just its class (constructor function), which is obviously the same for every component of this class.
 Therefore, the matching must be based on some extra information, and Mimbl (like React) allows developers to specify *keys* when components are rendered.
 A key is a built-in property (of `any` type) that can be specified for any managed (and functional) component.
 The key is only needed to identify components in a list: it is not part of the component's functionality and is not even available to the component.
 For proper matching, keys for all components under the same parent (another component or HTML element) must be unique.
 Here is an example of a parent component that displays a child element for every string in an array and allows adding/inserting new items to this array: